imarquart/TOM-GamesOnNetworks/README.md

 This paper shows that we can actually do comparative statics - equilibrium analysis - for games in which decision variables are merely ordinal (precisely, when the action space is a lattice).
 If the utility function is _quasi-supermodular_, a generalization of complementarity, then equilibria can be analyzed for the impact of parameters quite generally.
 Indeed, this is the most general way one can analyze choice situations, as the authors show.

-Using this approach for network games lead to this paper
+Using this approach for network games led to this paper

 #### Belhaj, M., Bramoullé, Y. and Deroïan, F. (2014) ‘Network games under strategic complementarities’, Games and Economic Behavior, 88, pp. 310–319. doi: 10.1016/j.geb.2014.10.009.